 When it comes to setting yourself apart from a crowd of fitness professionals, there’s no substitute for know-how.
 This is a perfect time to look into additional education or a specialty certification.
 If you’re certified through a group like the National Academy of Sports Medicine (NASM), the American College of Sports Medicine (ACSM), or the American Council on Exercise, your certifying organization will offer a variety of continuing education courses on topics ranging from how to run your fitness business to catering to clients with special needs.

 Beyond the trainer-certifying organizations, you could also try specialized training in a new modality.
 For example, a trainer who needs to brush up on her indoor cycling coach skills could take a refresher course with Schwinn or Stages.
+Looking to expand your coaching menu to include kettlebells?
+Try the SFG Kettlebell Certification.
 Want to tap into the growing popularity of Suspension Training?
-Enroll in the TRX Suspension Training Course.
-Looking to expand your coaching menu to include kettlebells?
-Try the TRX Functional Training Course.
+Enroll in the TRX Suspension Training Course or Group Training Course.

 The best trainers look for ways to support their clients both in and out of the gym.
 Ten years ago, you might have been limited to phone calls and email check-ins, but apps and social networks make it easy to provide encouragement with minimal effort.